 After just a few hours of work, here’s what it now looks like!
 Don’t you love the pop of color with the gray workbench?

-This post will show you how I painted my garage workbench using Beyond Paint’s countertop paint and decorative flecks (color: Ash gray).
+This post will show you how I painted my garage workbench using I painted the floor with 1-part epoxy paint and decorative flecks (color: Ash gray).

 You’ve seen me use Beyond Paint before on my pieces of furniture, but I had never used their countertop paint with flecks.
 Since you can also use this countertop painting kit for a workbench, I was curious to see how it would turn out!